rrainey/dropkick/README.md

 This is a stand-alone, battery-powered data logger designed to be carried by a skydiver during their jump.
 It includes a GNSS (GPS) receiver, IMU, and altitude sensors.
 Data from all sensors is logged onto a Micro-SD card.
 The logged data can be reviewed post-jump by to-be-designed software.

-One objective of this project is to research compact GNSS receiver performance.
+One objective of this project is to research compact GNSS receiver performance in the dynamic environment that a skydiver routinely experiences.
 As such, there are currently two different u-blox receiver ICs that I'm testing.
 There is a distict PCB for each board variant.

 ![](images/dropkick-03.png)